The English stream Crossmedia Design is a wide-ranging, interdisciplinary study, amalgamating the developments in digital media and communications.

 Attitude.
-Independence and individuality are a critical part of the Crossmedia Design programme, because anyone working in the tumultuous design world must be able to position themselves strongly.
+Independence and individuality are a critical part of the Crossmedia Design programme because anyone working in the tumultuous design world must be able to position themselves strongly.
 Students are challenged to envision, with the help of their instructors, what their focus in the professional field might be.
 Each student is assigned one of the instructors as their mentor.
 These mentors meet with the students once a month to discuss their personal progress and focus: what do you want and how can you accomplish that?

 All instructors and mentors are working professionals who teach at the academy once or twice a week.
 The faculty is highly diverse, in terms of both their work domain (photography, typography, interaction, architecture, illustration, film, screenwriting, etc.) and their vision of the discipline and education in general.
-This is deliberate, because we want to expose you to a broad spectrum of possibilities and visions.
+This is deliberate because we want to expose you to a broad spectrum of possibilities and visions.

-First and foremost, the academy in Enschede is a community of designers, artists, professionals and students.
-It has an open atmosphere, where everybody can learn from one another, not only within the Crossmedia Design programme, but also in collaboration with Fine Art students and instructors.
+First and foremost, the academy in Enschede is a community of designers, artists, professionals, and students.
+It has an open atmosphere, where everybody can learn from one another, not only within the Crossmedia Design programme but also in collaboration with Fine Art students and instructors.
 The academy is much more than a school; it’s a way of life.
 The curriculum is tailored to provide students with a solid foundation for making tough decisions about which profession to follow and the profession itself.
-Accordingly, it is broad but not generalised, offering a great degree of freedom, without allowing complacency.
+Accordingly, it is broad but not generalized, offering a great degree of freedom, without allowing complacency.
 And it is always based on the students’ own initiative.